JuliaLang/julia/doc/stdlib/base.rst

    ..
 Docstring generated from Julia source

-   Evaluates the arguments to the function call, determines their types, and calls :func:`code_warntype` on the resulting expression
+   Evaluates the arguments to the function call, determines their types, and calls :func:`code_warntype` on the resulting expression.

 .. function:: code_llvm(f, types)